For whom change professionals

 10.000+ professionals have followed a SUE Behavioural Design training.

-The change professionals among them have one thing in common: afterwards they look at resistance and adoption differently.
+The change professionals among them have one thing in common: afterwards they look at resistance, adoption and culture differently.

 After the training

 Not abstract knowledge.
-Concrete changes in how you approach change programmes.
+Concrete changes in how you approach adoption, resistance and lasting behaviour change.

 Frequently asked questions

 Most participants start without any prior knowledge.
-The training gives you the behavioural science you need, directly connected to your own change practice.
-No academic theory, just actionable insights you can apply the very next day in your change programmes.
+The training teaches you the behavioural science you need, linked directly to your own change practice.
+No academic theory for its own sake, just actionable insights you can apply the very next day in your adoption, buy-in or culture change work.

-Precisely for experienced change professionals this training is most valuable.
-You have the practical experience.
-The training gives you the scientific framework that supports your intuition and strengthens your approach.
-Many participants say afterwards: I was already doing parts of this, but now I finally understand why it sometimes does not work.
+The training is most valuable for experienced change professionals.
+You've got the practical experience.
+The training gives you the scientific framework that backs up your intuition and sharpens your approach.
+Many participants say afterwards: I was already doing parts of this, but now I understand why some programmes work and others don't.

 Start with the Fundamentals.
-It gives you the complete Behavioural Design framework: the Influence Framework, the JTBD method and all core tools.
-The Deep Dive Creating Buy-in builds on this with change-specific applications.
-Without Fundamentals, the Deep Dive lacks its foundation.
+That gives you the complete Behavioural Design framework: the Influence Framework, the JTBD method and all core tools.
+The Deep Dive Change Management builds on that with change-specific applications.
+Without the Fundamentals, the Deep Dive lacks its foundation.

 Ready to take the step?
 View the next start date or ask your question.